-Any male citizen of the United States who meets the prescribed moral, scholastic, and physical requirements is eligible to enter the California Maritime Academy.
+Any male citizen of the United States, without restriction as to race, color or creed, who meets the prescribed moral, scholastic and physical requirements is eligible to enter the California Maritime Academy.
 He is not required to be a resident of the State of California in order to be admitted.
 Applicants are accepted from any part of the United States and its territories within the capacity limitations of the Academy.